esp0xdeadbeef/dashboard/README.md

 The first same pane doesn't matter if true or false, but second command will run in the same pane or not. depending on this variable.

-"pre_arg":"php -a" will be executed before the exec_script and is unfilterd, so watch the syntax of tmux.
+"pre_arg":"php -a" will be executed before the exec_script and is unfilterd, so watch the syntax of tmux. there will be an enter appended (\n)

 "exec_script" will run the latest version inside the script folder. important, you should add version numbering behind the file (filename_XXXX) whereby the XXXX are integers from 0000-9999. (this might be patched after a while)